July 24 – 27, 2014 at Snow Mountain Ranch, Fraser, CO

 What happens at REECA Heritage Camp?

 REECA is a culturally and educationally rich heritage camp for all members of the family to enjoy.
 Every year participants eat food from the region, learn traditional folk dances, and learn to speak common Russian phrases.
-Different parts of the vast REECA region are highlighted each year and workshops are offered for each age level, children, teens, and parents– based upon each group’s needs and interests.
+Different parts of the vast REECA region are highlighted each year and workshops are offered for each age level, children ( age 3 and up), teens, and parents– based upon each group’s needs and interests.

-This year REECA will connect our children with their birth countries with our 2013 camp theme “Festivals and Holidays”!
-Children, teens, and parents will enjoy a full year of holidays from over a dozen countries all in one weekend.
-Some of these may be familiar but other traditions may be those you will experience for the first time.
+This year REECA will connect our children with their birth countries with our 2014 camp theme “The Olympics,” which of course is apropros with this winter’s game sin Sochi, Russia!
+Children, teens, and parents will enjoy discovering Olympic sports and athletes from over a dozen REECA countries all in one weekend.